cougz/ovh-techlabs-workbooks/docs/public-cloud/ai-endpoints/python-chainlit-voiceassistant/workbook.md

 ## Step 1: API Access Token

 !!! info "API Key Provided"
-    Your Personal AI Endpoints API key will be provided by your Customer Trainer.
+    Your Personal API Endpoints API key will be provided by your Customer Trainer.

 ## Step 2: Set Up Your Development Environment